 I am an Assistant Professor at the University of Oregon's School of Planning, Public Policy and Management.
 My research focuses on early-stage entrepreneurship, social entrepreneurship, incubators and accelerators, and entrepreneurial ecosystems.
-I teach courses on social entrepreneurship (graduate), impact philanthropy (graduate), and nonprofit management (undergraduate).
+I teach courses on social entrepreneurship (graduate), impact philanthropy (graduate), program evaluation (graduate/undergraduate) and nonprofit management (undergraduate).
 I also serve as a member of the Kauffman Foundation's Evaluation Advisory Committee, advising the foundation on evaluation and performance measurement approaches for its programs on entrepreneurship and education.

 I was previously Research Director of the Aspen Network of Development Entrepreneurs (ANDE), a policy program of the Aspen Institute, where I led a number of research initiatives on entrepreneurship, including the launch of the Global Accelerator Learning Initiative.
 I have also previously worked at the World Resources Institute's New Ventures accelerator program on sustainable and environmental entrepreneurship in emerging economies.